MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 pb.SimpleBank@localhost:9090>
 ```

-And voila, we're now inside the Evans console and can talk to the
+And voilà, we're now inside the Evans console and can talk to the
 server.
 We can run

 ```shell